RtBrick's software has been designed for out-of-the-box automation. All you will need to operate your network are a few simple tools:

 Use open interfaces to your own service inventory.
 You can provision subscribers or connections via REST APIs.

-Operating an RtBrick network brings many benefits from the world of the Internet-natives, who have learned how to operate at web-scale.
+Operating an RtBrick network brings many benefits from the world of the cloud-natives, who have learned how to operate at web-scale.
 Automated software version management reduces risk of human error, with software rolled-out automatically.
 RBMS maintains your own list of available s/w images, revisions and lifecycle state.
 Tools are available to simplify repair - for example you can ‘clone a switch’ for zero-touch replacement of broken hardware.

 New micro-services can be updated and tested independently of other software.

 And you get in-depth alarm and status management, with all metrics exposed: fan speed, temperatures, data rates, counters… Any threshold and abnormality can be configured and automated.